 Generators emit carbon monoxide, which is why it’s of the utmost importance to keep your generator outside.
 That includes your garage!
 Individuals can quickly fall ill to a generator running in an enclosed space.

 However, that presents a frustrating problem.
 How can you keep a generator running outside in the rain when manufacture recommend that they are not used in wet weather?

 The best solution is to install a permanent backup generator.
 It limits the risk of dealing with a generator and ensures immediate power restoration.
 Make sure you know exactly what to do when the power goes out, especially when it comes to handling a standby generator.

 Although some generators are marked as all-weather machines, you should be advised that even these should not be mixed with water as they are not 100% waterproof.
 Generators produce powerful voltage if this is mixed with water, it can lead to electrocution or even an explosion.

-2 Ways To Protect A Standby Generator From The Elements
+How To Protect A Standby Generator From The Rain

 Since you can’t bring your generator inside, how can you operate this machine safely and effectively?
 Luckily, there is a temporary and permanent option for using a generator in wet weather.